JZhong01/JZhong01.github.io/_posts/2024-01-17-time-series-decomposition.md

 categories: [home-page, time-series]
 ---

-This project focuses on forecasting sunspot activity using time series analysis techniques on historical data from 1749 to the present.
-The analysis utilizes both Classical and STL (Seasonal and Trend decomposition using Loess) decomposition methods to separate trends, seasonality, and residuals.
-Forecast models were evaluated based on Mean Absolute Percentage Error (MAPE) and Mean Squared Error (MSE), comparing results from different training set sizes.
-Key skills include time series decomposition, error analysis, model evaluation, and forecasting.
-The study discusses the impact of recent shifts in sunspot activity on model accuracy and the potential for future refinement using more advanced forecasting techniques.
+In this project, I applied STL (Seasonal-Trend decomposition using Loess) to analyze sunspot activity over the past 200 months, separating the time series into trend, seasonal, and residual components.
+The analysis revealed key patterns, such as the 11-year solar cycle and recent sharp increases in activity.
+I also used a seasonal naive model as a baseline to forecast future sunspot numbers, evaluating its accuracy across different training set sizes.
+Techniques used include STL decomposition, time series visualization, seasonal naive forecasting, and error analysis (MAE, MSE, MAPE).
+While the baseline model had limited accuracy, this project provides a foundation for exploring more advanced forecasting methods like ARIMA and Holt-Winters.